HueblerPatricia/LiaScriptTUBAF/DigitalSignalProcessing.md

 ```
 @Pyodide.eval

+> **Remark:** If the sweep looks a bit frayed, that is a sampling problem (see sampling theorem).
+You may change the sample rate if you want.

 ## FFT : Fast Fourier Transformation

 "Fourier analysis converts a signal from its original domain (often time [...]) to a representation in the frequency domain [...]"